Halls of Montezuma (film)

-The film was referred to in M*A*S*H (1970), directed by Robert Altman.

 Plot

 During World War II, a Marine battalion prepares to land on a Japanese-held island in the Pacific.
 Lieutenant Colonel Gilfillan orders the men to take prisoners in order to gain information about Japanese fortifications.
-Below deck, veteran Lieutenant Carl A. Anderson reassures a frightened corporal, Frank Conroy, that he has shown courage before and can do so again.
-In the landing boat heading to shore, Navy corpsman C. E. "Doc" Jones is worried because Anderson has been suffering from "psychological migraines" for months.
-He relies on Doc to supply him with painkillers to keep him going.
-Anderson leads the men as they hit the beach and dig in.
-Later, they try to take a ridge of hills but are deterred by a sudden Japanese rocket attack, during which his radio operator Private Coffman is killed.
-Afterwards, Anderson meets with other officers at battalion headquarters, where Gilfillan informs them that he has received orders to stop the rockets within nine hours, before the next assault on the hills.
+Below deck, veteran Lieutenant Carl A. Anderson reassures frightened Corporal Stuart Conroy that he has shown courage before and can do so again, Anderson having been a science teacher before the war, and Conroy had been one of his students.
+In the landing boat heading to shore, Navy corpsman C. E. "Doc" Jones is worried because Anderson has been suffering from migraine for months, receiving painkillers from Doc.
+Anderson leads the men as they hit the beach.
+They try to take a ridge of hills but are deterred by a sudden Japanese rocket attack, during which his radio operator Private First Class Coffman, whom Anderson pulled out of the drink at Tawara is killed.
+Anderson meets with other officers at battalion headquarters, where Gilfillan informs them that he has received orders to stop the rockets within nine hours, before the next assault on the hills.
 He assigns Anderson's platoon the task of capturing Japanese prisoners to interrogate in an effort to learn the exact origin of the rocket fire.
-The colonel further assigns Sergeant Johnson, an expert in Oriental languages and culture, to assist Anderson.
+The colonel assigns Sergeant Johnson, an expert in Oriental languages and culture, to assist Anderson.